Kemmerer House: History

 According to the nomination form which was completed during the 1970s and submitted to the U.S. Department of Interior by Madeline L. Cohen, Office of Historic Preservation, John K. Heyl, and Mr. and Mrs. Russell Pellett, which ultimately led to the home's placement on the National Register of Historic Places, "it is evident from the height of the ceilings, the type of fireplace and the profiles of the millwork that the date of [this home's] construction antedates the period of the Civil War....
 Another feature reinforces this; in the cellar of the existing house is an 18th century 'root cellar' (a further, deeper excavation beneath the basement floor) entered by a flight of steps and closed with wood batten doors.
 The oldest (1750) house still intact in nearby Emmaus has an identical sub-cellar for the storage of food and wine."

 The nomination form completed by Cohen, et al. also provided the following additional historical details:

 "Frederick X. Camerer was the original settler of the Kemmerer Homestead.
 John George, his son, received part of the original parcel.
 John George's son, Henry Walter, also worked the farm.
 Henry Walter Kemmerer was probably responsible for the building of the main house at the time of his father's death (1851)."

 Architecture

-The nomination form submitted to the U.S. Department of the Interior which requested placement of this home on the National Register of Historic Places describes the home during the 1970s as a "sizable brick masonry structure", and provides the following additional details regarding its architectural and landscape features:
+The nomination form submitted to the U.S. Department of the Interior, which requested placement of the Kemmerer House on the National Register of Historic Places, describes the home during the 1970s as a "sizable brick masonry structure" and provides the following additional details regarding its architectural and landscape features:

 "Its main (southern) facade has five equally spaced bays with the central one at grade being a transomed, side-lighted entrance door.
 Originally there was a square columned entrance portico with simple Greek Revival detail.